 We welcome the opportunity to work with you to increase awareness of our programs, build community support and raise funds for our programs and services.
 If you are interested in planning and hosting an event to benefit EFGA, please review the following steps to plan and host your event.
 We have found that thoughtful planning ensures an enjoyable and successful event!

 Steps to Hosting an Event Benefiting the Epilepsy Foundation of Georgia

 - Review the Event Ideas and FAQs below.
 Then you can start thinking about what kind of event you would like to see in your community.

-- Check out the Tips for Hosting a Third Party Fundraising Event
+- Check out the Tips for Hosting Third Party Events

 - Read the Event Planning Guidelines information packet and review the event questionnaire.

 - Complete the event questionnaire in the Event Planning Guidelines and return to EFGA.
 If you have any questions along the way, you can contact Aly at firstname.lastname@example.org or (404)527-7155.
 A timeline should be attached with the questionnaire to ensure the time frame is appropriate.

 - Once the event is approved by EFGA, collaborate with EFGA to execute a marketing and promotional campaign of the event that includes, but not limited to: local publication press releases, e-mail newsletter insertion, e-mail blasts, flyer creation/distribution and local/peer group networking activities.